alvinlazz/AzureAegis/README.md

 3. **Run the script:**

     ```powershell
-    .\AzureVault.ps1
+    .\AzureAegis.ps1
     ```

 ## Usage

-When you run **AzureVault**, you'll see the following instructions in the PowerShell console:
+When you run **AzureAegis**, you'll see the following instructions in the PowerShell console:

 - **Important:** Always keep an eye on colored text.
 - **Filtered most common Vault names print always.**